 Opioid addiction was also a problem the year before in 2017.
 That year, Broward tracked record levels of heroin overdose deaths; most notably 85 percent of the 1,642 overdoses treated in hospital emergency rooms in the county were linked to heroin.

-According to a 2017 report from the United Way of Broward County Commission on Substance Abuse Annual Drug Trends, an increase in overdoses involving cocaine and benzodiazepines have also been recorded in Broward.
+According to a 2017 report from the United Way of Broward County Commission on Substance Abuse Annual Drug Trends, an increase in overdoses involving cocaine and benzodiazepines has also been recorded in Broward.

 Most Commonly Abused Substances In South Florida